Edam Cheese vs Red Leicester Cheese

 Country of Origin Netherlands United Kingdom

-Specific Origin North of Holland Leicestershire
+Specific Origin North Of Holland Leicestershire

-Milk Type Cow's Milk Cow's milk
+Milk Type Cow's milk Cow's milk

-Fat Content High
+Fat Content Not Specified High

-Moisture Content Medium
+Moisture Content Not Specified Medium

 Rind Smooth, waxed Clothbound (Sparkenhoe Farm), Plastic (industrial)